-When you enable CSAT (customer satisfaction ratings), a simple survey is added to your messaging workflow, allowing your customers can provide feedback about their support experience.
+When you enable CSAT (customer satisfaction ratings), a simple survey is added to your messaging workflow, allowing your customers to provide feedback about their support experience.
 These surveys are completely optional for your customers.

 CSAT must be enabled in Zendesk Support before you can offer satisfaction surveys to your customers.
 See Enabling and using CSAT for enablement steps, as well as more information on CSAT functionality and reporting.